orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-Video formats, just like databases.
+Video/Multimedia formats, just like databases.
+Optimizations for a very simply language interface: 2D/3D scenes + temporal, which need to be optimized for CPU time, storage, same considerations as the databases --> do you reformat, what.

 ---